xuankimtran/docs-1/pages/katalon-testcloud/testcloud-tunnel.md

 * Reduce latency to a minimum by deploying the QUIC technology.
 * Prevent overload and crashes when running many tunnel clients.
 * Provide security by limiting access to authorized users with API keys.
-* Optimize performance by enabling the usage of multiple Edge-servers for running multiple concurrent tests.
+* Save time by running multiple concurrent tests using multiple Edge servers.

 ### How does TestCloud Tunnel work?